 All information is displayed on the screen of your portable device

-Wi-Fi range up to 100 metres, Water temperature sensor, 5.5-hour continuous use, Fresh and salt water operation, Onshore GPS mode
+Wi-Fi range up to 100 m, Water temperature sensor, 5.5-hour continuous use, Fresh and salt water operation, Onshore GPS mode

 The Fei fishfinder features a fairly decent depth range for better fish detection.
 There is a power saving setting.
 You can switch between metric and imperial measurement systems.